-At the end of the day how you prefer to pay or be paid is an important matter that needs to be discussed with the party that you are dealing.
-Be patient and try to agree on a method that is convenient to both of you.
+At the end of the day how you prefer to pay or be paid is an important matter that needs to be discussed with the party that you are dealing with.
+Be patient and try to agree on a method that is convenient for both of you.
 And of course, once you have had one successful trade, the next will be much smoother.

 It is very important to keep all your messages as you never know when you need to refer back to them in the future.

-Many experienced coin traders will tell you about how many times they have received envelopes that have been ripped or torn either by the sorting process or by rogue parcel sorters or post men.
-It is not very nice when this happens, so here are a few tips to try and prevent that happening.
+Many experienced coin traders will tell you about how many times they have received envelopes that have been ripped or torn either by the sorting process or by rogue parcel sorters or postmen.
+It is not very nice when this happens, so here are a few tips to try and prevent that from happening.

 2) Make sure you get Proof of Posting.
 When you post items by recorded or special delivery you will be given a receipt with your tracking number on it.
 But if you are posting First or Second class you will not automatically get a receipt.
 You are by law entitled to Proof of Posting, so do not be shy and ask your postmaster for it and they have to oblige.
 Some of you may ask the question, ‘is it worth sending recorded/special?’ instead ask yourself ‘is it worth losing in the post?’.